2015: so, how was it for you?

 If everyone who said they'll get back to me about copywriting projects in January does, I'm going to be busy.
 Busy can be good or bad, I know.
 At the very least, I'm looking forward to the variety that all of those potential new collaborations will bring.

 How was 2015 for you, love?
 Got anything exciting planned for next year?
-You know where to find me - on Twitter, where I broke through the 1k follower barrier this year.
+You know where to find me -on Twitter, where I broke the 1k follower barrier this year.